lillae/react-dashboard-login/README.md

 ## Description:
  - Created with React.js, Bulma and jsonplaceholder API.
  - Login to view Albums and their details.
- - Username: Bret and Password:1234
+ - Username: Bret (or any user from the API) and Password:1234

 ## Demo:
 https://confident-benz-d6af0f.netlify.app